open-xml-templating/docxtemplater/docs/source/installation.rst

 Minifying the build
 -------------------

-On Browsers that have `window.XMLSerializer` and `window.DOMParser`, you can use that as a replacement for the xmldom dependency.
+On Browsers that have `window.XMLSerializer` and `window.DOMParser` (all browsers normally have it), you can use that as a replacement for the xmldom dependency.

 As an example, if you use webpack, you can do the following in your webpack.config.js :